-We’re excited to announce that you’re now be able to invest on Upstart with an Individual Retirement Account!
-Investing in Upstart loans can be a great way to earn a solid returns with low volatility and monthly cash flow – now you can take advantage of the tax advantages of an IRA while investing through Upstart.
+We’re excited to announce that you’re now able to start investing in an Individual Retirement Account (IRA) with Upstart!
+Investing in Upstart loans can be a great way to earn a solid return with low volatility and monthly cash flow – now you can take advantage of the tax advantages of an IRA while investing through Upstart.

 The primary benefit is tax deferred growth.
 The graph below shows the growth of a $100,000 investment over 25 years.
 This scenario assumes a 7% annual return and a tax rate of 30% on returns.
 The tax deferred account would be worth approximately $540,000, while the taxable account would be about $330,000.

-Once you create an IRA with Upstart, there are several options for how to fund your account and begin investing in Upstart notes.
+Once you create an individual retirement account with Upstart, there are several options for how to fund your account and begin investing in Upstart notes.
 You may take advantage of one or multiple of these options.

 - 401(k) Rollover – If you have a retirement plan such as a 401(k) or a 403(b) with a previous employer, you can roll over those funds to an Upstart IRA.
 Our preferred custodian, SDIRA, offers a fast and simple rollover service.